rust-lang/rfcs/text/3735-field-projections.md

 // this refers to the field `inner` of `Baz`. type Y = field_of!(Container<Baz>, inner);
-// it has the following implementation of `Field`: impl Field for Y {
+// it has the following implementation of `UnalignedField`: impl UnalignedField for Y {
     type Base = Container<Baz>;
     type Type = Container<Foo>;